 The Independent Broad-based Anti-corruption Commission Act 2011 (Vic) (“IBAC Act”) sets out IBAC’s functions and powers.
 These include:

 •conducting investigations into police corruption and serious misconduct;

 •analysing Victoria Police’s systems to prevent police corruption and serious misconduct;

 •publicly exposing police corruption and serious misconduct.

-While, in almost all circumstances, it will be the police who investigate your complaint, IBAC may conduct the investigation into a complaint from the beginning when:
+In almost all circumstances, it will be the police who investigate your complaint.
+However, IBAC may conduct the investigation into a complaint from the beginning when:

 •the complaint is against a very senior police officer;

 •the complaint relates to serious problems with police practices or procedures;

 •IBAC considers it is in the public interest for it to investigate the complaint.